python/cpython/Doc/c-api/unicode.rst

 .. c:function:: Py_UCS4 Py_UNICODE_JOIN_SURROGATES(Py_UCS4 high, Py_UCS4 low)

-   Join two surrogate characters and return a single :c:type:`Py_UCS4` value.
+   Join two surrogate code points and return a single :c:type:`Py_UCS4` value.
    *high* and *low* are respectively the leading and trailing surrogates in a surrogate pair. *high* must be in the range [0xD800; 0xDBFF] and *low* must be in the range [0xDC00; 0xDFFF].